sebmerkt/ride-share-compare/README.md

 ## Trade-offs

 Trade-off had to be made in storing the incoming data.
 One PostGIS database is used for storing the data.
-This is sufficient for stroring the amount of data coming in in this test version.
+This is sufficient for storing the amount of incoming data in this test version.
 For an increasing number of ride-share providers as well as when including locations other than just New York City the database will not be able to handle the input.
 In this case the data should not be put in a SQL database like PostGIS for permanent storage, but rather saved in a NoSQL database.
 The incoming data should then be processed directly for usage in the web app.

 ## Rolling deployment